KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 The *Preferences layout* is where **sIBL_GUI** behavior is configured.

-This layout is built around 2 components:
+This layout is built around 2 Components:

 -  `Components Manager Ui`_ (factory.componentsManagerUi)
 -  `Preferences Manager`_ (factory.preferencesManager)